RESTORATION & CONSERVATION SERVICES | FURNITURE RESTORATION

 We have provided furniture restoration services to collections located in the UK and around the world, including for the National Trust and English Heritage, the Palace of Westminster, Apsley House, the Royal Opera House, Qatar National Museum and the Kode Museum in Norway.

-Furniture restoration work ranges from conservation cleaning to extensive rebuilding.
-We remove stains, scratches and relatively minor losses, as well as successfully restoring furniture that has suffered major fire, flood or shipping damage.
+Furniture restoration work ranges from conservation cleaning and removing stains, scratches and relatively minor losses to extensive rebuilding, for example successfully restoring furniture that has suffered major fire, flood or shipping damage.

-Our furniture restoration department conserves and restores traditional antique furniture by such noted cabinet makers as George Bullock, Robert Adam, and the firm Gillows; Mid Century furniture by Arne Jacobsen, Paul Evans, Le Coubusier, Gio Ponti, Hans Wegner, and contemporary furniture by Zaha Hadid.
+Our furniture restoration department conserves and restores traditional antique furniture by such noted cabinet makers as George Bullock, Robert Adam, and the firm Gillows; mid-Century furniture by Arne Jacobsen, Paul Evans, Le Coubusier, Gio Ponti, Hans Wegner; and contemporary furniture by Zaha Hadid.